Automattic/liveblog/README.md

 ### Overview

 The entry system supports `#hashtags`, `/commands`, `@authors` and `:emoji:` with an autocomplete system to help speed up the process.
-On top of this there is also a HTML5 notification section for users.
 These extensions are filtered on save, for example a hashtag `#football` would be saved as `<span class="liveblog-hash term-football">football</span>` allowing easy styling.
 The container of the entry will also receive the same class `term-football`.

 The command system has one inbuilt command:

 `/key`: Which defines an entry to a key event, it adds the meta key to entry `liveblog_key_entry`.
 A key event can be styled using the `.type-key` class.

 To display a key event box you can add the `[liveblog_key_events]` shortcode in your theme, e.g. in the sidebar.
 Entries used with the key command will be inserted to both this box and the main feed.
 It also acts an anchor system to jump to parts of the main feed.
 It's not necessary to include the shortcode for the /key command to be enabled.

-If the user has enabled HTML5 notifications and the window is not currently in focus, they will receive a notification about that entry.

 An example of using the key command would be an author writing the following in the New Entry box: